IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_defense.md

 * Your Project Advisor
 * An External Examiner

-Your Thesis Accountability Partner and Thesis Peers can also attend your presentation and Q&A.
+(OPTIONAL) Your Thesis Accountability Partner and Thesis Peers can also attend your presentation and Q&A.

 See descriptions of these [thesis roles](thesis_roles.md).